 - Relieve you from disclosing to government agencies

 - Relieve you from disclosing if running for public office

 - Relieve you from disclosing to the state lottery

-It is important that you take legal steps necessary to expunge your criminal record with an attorney who has success in this area.
-If you are interested in getting your criminal record expunged, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free consultation.
-Mr. Rogers is located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 for a free consultation.
-Also ask about motions for early termination of probation, certificate of rehabilitation, and an application for governor’s pardon.
+It is essential that you take the legal steps necessary to expunge your criminal record with an attorney who has succeeded in this area.
+If you are interested in getting your criminal record expunged, contact an experienced Orange County expungement attorney at the Law Offices of John D. Rogers for a free confidential consultation.
+Attorney John D. Rogers is a board-certified specialist in criminal law by the California state bar.
+His certification assures competency and experience within an area of law and professionalism and ethics in practice.